How AlphaBot Works

 vs Pump.fun & Memecoins

 Memecoins launch on a bonding curve, pump from hype, then collapse to zero when attention moves on.
 There is no underlying value creation.
 AlphaBot vaults launch on a similar bonding curve — you get the same speculative energy and early-buyer upside — but deposited SOL is actively traded by a quant engine.
-Engine profits buy and burn the token, creating a mathematically rising price floor.
+Engine profits buy and burn the token, creating a structural price floor that aims to rise when the engine is profitable.
 The token has somewhere to go besides zero.

 vs Traditional DeFi Vaults

 Traditional DeFi vaults (Yearn, Kamino, etc.) offer yield farming with modest returns and boring interfaces.
 They attract capital but not attention.
 AlphaBot wraps institutional-grade quant infrastructure in degen-native UX: bonding curves, PvP speculation, burn mechanics, and viral launch energy.
-The result is a financial product that spreads like a memecoin but performs like a hedge fund.
+The result is a financial product that spreads like a memecoin but runs like a quant vault.

 vs Copy Trading